Fire Stopping

 It’s important to frequently check and evaluate the effectiveness of fire stopping measures after their installation.
 Failing to do so can result in non-compliance with fire safety regulations and you may be responsible in the case of a fire.

-Understanding Fire Stopping Regulations
+Understanding Fire Stopping Regulations in Construction

 Since the Grenfell incident, there have been significant modifications to fire protection rules, and it’s crucial for industry experts such as project managers and site teams to refresh their knowledge of these updates.
 By doing so, they can ensure compliance is prioritised when working on passive fire protection initiatives.